Analysis | The paper bag test came to Buckingham Palace

 Queen Elizabeth II ‘saddened’ by Harry and Meghan's descriptions of rejection, racism; family will address it privately, palace says

 I immediately thought about the adult women I grew up with, who would crowd around the bassinet, inspecting the newborn’s ears, looking for a clue to indicate how light- or dark-skinned the child would end up being, especially if the parents came from opposite ends of the brown color spectrum.
-This is not to let the palace off the hook, if indeed a member of Harry’s family interrogated him about his child’s potential skin tone.
+This is not to let the palace off the hook if indeed a member of Harry’s family interrogated him about his child’s potential skin tone.
 In a statement Tuesday responding to the allegations, Queen Elizabeth II said that “the issues raised, particularly that of race, are concerning” and would be “addressed by the family privately.”

 It is racist to assign degrees of value to human beings based on skin color or other physical features.
 Enslavers created and reinforced this caste system by often treating their mixed-race children just a little better, assigning them to work inside the plantation residences, sometimes educating them, even as they kept them in bondage.
-Black people internalized that racist hierarchy and to this day some still embrace the idea that those with skin lighter than a paper bag are more attractive, more acceptable.
+Black people internalized that racist hierarchy, and to this day some still embrace the idea that those with skin lighter than a paper bag are more attractive, more acceptable.
 Older Black people used to describe those fixated on skin tone as “color struck.”

 And it’s not just Black Americans.
-All over the world, racial and ethnic groups fawn over members with less pigmentation, and frown on those who have darker complexions.
+All over the world, racial and ethnic groups fawn over members with less pigmentation and frown on those who have darker complexions.
 Cream-colored girls and women are simply pretty; deep brown girls and women who turn heads are described as “Black but pretty.”

 Meghan tells Oprah Winfrey she had suicidal thoughts as part of the royal family: ‘I just didn’t want to be alive anymore’